feddena/monolith-domain-splitter/README.md

 ### 2. Add Dependencies

-Add the library and opentracing dependencies
+Add the library and opentracing dependencies.

 If you use gradle add to your `build.gradle.kts` file:
 ```kotlin